CommodoreOS/PCUAE/README.md

 # Key Highlights of PCUAE:

-You can find me on YouTube too under Retronuts and on there are some videos of PCUAE in Action - YouTube channel is here - https://www.youtube.com/channel/UCrG1jnbvykIcLzfBFxC2GrA (do not want videos from a pnone, or the Youtube app, yoou will get loads of adds, use Google Chrome or EDge and use the AB Add Blocker, its free
+You can find me on YouTube too under Retronuts and on there are some videos of PCUAE in Action - YouTube channel is here - https://www.youtube.com/channel/UCrG1jnbvykIcLzfBFxC2GrA (do not want videos from a pnone, or the Youtube app, you will get loads of adds, use Google Chrome or Edge and use the (ABP) Add Blocker Plus Extension, its free.

 You can run each Mode from StartUp cause PCUAE can Autoboot itself with Autoboot Mode and its Start-Up Script.